Foster carers lead recruitment drive

 In March 2019, two Liverpool foster carers starred in a new campaign to encourage more people to look after the city’s young people.

 There are more than 1,300 children in care in the city, and for many a foster family is the best alternative, rather than being placed outside of the local area or in a residential placement.

 The council only has around 350 foster carers of its own and this means the local authority has to use private fostering agencies for 250 young people, which can cost far more.

-As part of a new recruitment drive starting on Monday 25th March, the foster carers will explain the difference it has made to their lives and those of the young people they care for, in specially created videos and images being used across social media.
+As part of a new recruitment drive, foster carers spoke about the difference it has made to their lives and those of the young people they care for, in specially created videos and images being used across social media.

 Alison Byrne decided to become a foster carer following an accident which led to her giving up her teaching career.
 She now fosters a nine year old who has made fantastic progress since she was placed with her, growing in confidence and communication skills.